Angelica Root Essential Oil

 Another Angelica Oil option is Angelica Seed Essential Oil.

 Follow general safety guidelines for use of essential oils, as noted in the link below.
-Angelica root essential oil is PHOTOTOXIC and should not be applied to the skin for 12 hours before exposure to sunlight or tanning lamps.
+Angelica root essential oil is PHOTOTOXIC and should not be applied to the skin within 12 hours or less of exposure to sunlight or tanning lamps.
 Otherwise, it is generally considered non-toxic and non-irritant IN SMALL AMOUNTS.
 Use angelica root essential oil in moderation and always dilute it in vegetable oil prior to use on the skin (see safety guidelines below)

 Some aromatherapists have cautioned against the use of angelica root essential oil during pregnancy and in cases of diabetes.
 Although we do not advise internal use of ANY essential oils except under properly qualified medical supervision, some experts have specifically cautioned against the internal use of angelica root essential oil.

 All our Artisan Aromatics pure essential oils, aromatherapy blends and oil products are therapeutic quality.
 Using our 20+ years of experience, we’ve gathered the finest quality oils from around the world.
 To ensure that our oils are as fresh and potent as possible, our oils are bottled by hand here in the USA only after we receive each order.